Somatics exercises takes off the edge

 Regular exercise tends to focus on building muscles, strength, speed or balance.

-Somatics exercises targets a different part of the brain so the brain resets tension levels while at the same time enlivening the connections between the various layers of muscles and fascia.
+Somatics exercises targets a different part of the brain (the motor cortex) so the brain resets tension levels while at the same time enlivening the connections between the various layers of muscles and fascia.

 How is this different from stretching?